 - Transportation and meals not covered by the University of Tokyo

-ANU College of Law will provide successful participants with a travel grant of $1,000 AUD to assist with travel costs.
+ANU College of Law, Governance and Policy will provide successful participants with a travel grant of $1,000 AUD to assist with travel costs.
 ANU will also provide travel insurance for the duration of this opportunity.

-Please note that no additional funding can be provided to students through other Scholarships, Bursaries, or Funds offered by ANU College of Law, and selected students are expected to cover any other costs associated with this opportunity.
+Please note that no additional funding can be provided to students through other Scholarships, Bursaries, or Funds offered by ANU College of Law, Governance and Policy, and selected students are expected to cover any other costs associated with this opportunity.

 Documents required for your application